Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/list_presets.rst

 Add ``+``
    Adds a new item.
 Remove ``-``
-   To remove the selected item.
+   Removes the selected item.
 Specials
    A :ref:`Specials <ui-specials-menu>` menu with operators context-sensitive to the item type. e.g. copy paste, or operations on all items.

-Move Up
+Move (up/down arrow icon)
-   The button showing an up arrow moves the selected item up one position.
+   Moves the selected item up/down one position.
-Move Down
-   The down arrow moves the item down.

 .. _ui-presets: